kucho/unemo_platform/README.md

-# Yonemo
+# Unemo

-Yonemo is a familiar budgeting software with focus on concurrent usage.
+Unemo is a familiar budgeting software with focus on concurrent usage.